jquery/contribute.jquery.org/pages/style-guide/css.md

  - Avoid the use of uppercase letters.
 Instead of camelCase, separate out css classes with dashes (`-`).
  - Do not use underscores (`_`) in class names.
+ - Avoid excessive and arbitrary shorthand notation for classes.
+ `.btn` is useful for button, but `.s` doesn't mean anything.
  - Use shorthand properties when possible.
  - Omit leading zeros in decimal values.
  - Use double quotation marks instead of single quotes.
  - Use classes to identify selectors instead of ids.
  - Don't use `@import` in production.
-It is slower, adds extra page requests, and can cause other unforeseen problems
+It is slower, adds extra page requests, and can cause other unforeseen problems.
+ - Always have a semi-colon at the end of each ruleset.

 ```css
 /*